-Lanzarote Airport consists of two terminals.
+Lanzarote Airport, which is called César Manrique Airport, consists of two terminals.
 T2 is for inter island flights only, so we’ll concentrate here on T1, which is where all international flights arrive and depart.

 Arrival at Lanzarote Airport